melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-reminder-flu.md

 Most children are given the vaccine as a nasal spray.
 This is a quick and painless spray up the nose and offers the best protection against flu.

 The nasal spray contains a small amount of gelatine derived from pigs (porcine gelatine).
-If your child does not use gelatine products, or cannot have the nasal spray for medical reasons, they could have an injection instead.
+If your child does not use gelatine products, or cannot have the nasal spray for medical reasons, you can choose an alternative injected vaccine that has no gelatine or any other animal product.
+You can request this in the consent form.

 [Find out more about the use of gelatine in the flu vaccine (including the views of faith communities)](https://www.gov.uk/government/publications/vaccines-and-porcine-gelatine)